decaf-dev/vaultexplorer.com/docs/settings.md

 ### Image property

 The property used to store the image of a markdown file.
-This property is referred as the `Image property` in the [cover images sources setting](/docs/settings#cover-image-sources).
+This property is referenced in the [cover images sources setting](/docs/settings#cover-image-sources).

 :::info
 The property dropdown only displays **text** properties.